Academic Department Websites

 Student Organizations – information about student organizations and activities commonly available to students.

 Archive pages are considered non-standard pages and will eventually be removed from academic department websites.
-These include: current and past event pages in the CMS (all events are managed and archived in the EMS master calendar), pages featuring long lists of past student theses, past student awards, past student research projects and papers (featuring links or attachments), student outcomes included in a list format, etc. These types of pages receive very little website traffic and divert the attention of departments from focusing their time on top-level department pages.
+These include: current and past event pages in the CMS (all events are managed and archived in the EMS master calendar), pages featuring long lists of past student theses, past student awards, past student research projects and papers (featuring links or attachments) and student outcomes included in a list format, etc. These types of pages receive very little website traffic and divert the attention of departments from focusing their time on top-level department pages.

 College Digital Standards and Policies